 When we manage alternative investments, we analyze each component of an investment transaction from start to finish.
 Our firm is focused on the process as much as the investment itself.
-One of the components of the process is the risk management analysis of a self directed IRA custodian.
+One of the components of the process is the risk management analysis of the self-directed IRA custodian.
 Our firm conducts extensive due diligence on each self-directed IRA custodian we consider for our clients.
 This is part of our firm's risk management process to ensure that the highest quality IRA custodians are used, and the custodian is the right fit for the client's investment strategy.
-We have written detailed reports on many of the top self-directed IRA custodians.
-If you are interested in learning more about our research Contact us.
+If you are interested in learning more about how we can help you with your investments, you can contact us.